The expression “the Word” in the Hebrew Original

 The Word of YHVH (He WILL BE) was the YHVH (He WILL BE) who appeared to Samuel in Shiloh, on behalf of the invisible YHVH (He WILL BE).

 In 1 Samuel 15:10 we read: “and came the Word of YHVH (He WILL BE) to Samuel saying.”
 Here, the Word is the one who speaks to Samuel.
-The Word was also identified as the speaker to Abraham in Genesis 15:4, and was called the speaker throughout the Book of Ezekiel.
+The Word was also identified as the speaker to Abraham in Genesis 15:4, and was called the speaker throughout the Prophets.

 The Aramaic Translations in Jesus’ Day